 - Sea Salt

 - Brown Sugar and Granulated White Sugar- I really love combining both white sugar and brown sugar in my chocolate chip cookie recipes.
 You could leave out the white sugar if you wish and just substitute in additional brown sugar.
 I do not recommend leaving out the brown sugar in these cookies.
-The brown sugar gives these chocolate chip cookies a chewy texture in addition to the Karo® Corn Syrup.

 - Unsalted Butter (Melted)- I do not recommend using salted butter for this cookie recipe.

-- Unsweetened Cocoa Powder- This chocolate chip cookie recipe uses cocoa powder to create the awesome chocolate flavor.
+- Unsweetened Cocoa Powder- This double chocolate chip cookie recipe uses cocoa powder to create the awesome chocolate flavor.
 I like to use regular unsweetened cocoa powder, but for a more intense flavor you could use unsweetened dark chocolate cocoa powder.

 - Vanilla Extract

-How Do You Make Chewy Double Chocolate Chip Cookies
+Making Double Chocolate Chip Cookies

 These double chocolate chip cookies come together super quick, and are ready in about 20 minutes from start to finish.
 There is no chilling required for these chewy cookies, but the dough can be made ahead of time and baked up to 24 hours later.
-These cookies follow all the steps of your traditional chocolate chip cookie recipe, but the addition of the Karo® Corn Syrup takes this cookie recipe to the next (and chewiest) level!
-If you love this double chocolate chip cookie recipe, I encourage you to add a bit of Karo® Corn Syrup to all your cookie recipes for a super chewy finish!

 - First, combine the dry ingredients into a bowl and stir/whisk to combine, then set them aside for later.